-We regret that our programme of concerts for 2020 and Spring 2021 has had to be cancelled because of Covid-19.
-Please click here for our programme for 2021 which will go ahead if social distancing restrictions allow.
+We regret that our proposed concert at St George's church, Gravesend on the 17th of July has had to be cancelled because of the extension of covid-19 restrictions.
+Please click here for our programme for 2021 which will go ahead if social distancing regulations allow.

 If you are looking for the Kent Chamber Choir from Delaware, USA please click here to go to their website